 16. Set an Alarm to Wake You For Your Stop

 For those in a sleeper, your car attendant will knock on your door about 30 minutes prior to your destination.
 However, they’ve been known to forget.
+I always set an alarm for about 40 minutes before arrival.

 Coach passengers have quiet time from 10 P.M. until 7 A.M.
 No station stop announcements are made during those hours.
 Again, your car attendant may roust you as you near your destination but don’t rely on it.
 Set a device to remind you of your stop.